ytakano/blisp/README.md

 # BLisp

-BLisp is a well typed Lisp like language which adopts effect system for a shell of no_std.
+BLisp is a well typed Lisp like programming language which adopts effect system for no_std environments.
 BLisp supports higher order RPC like higher order functions of functional programing languages.

 This repository provides only a library crate.